 Are Beagles Lazy?

 As they mature, Beagles often develop a lazy side.
 As noted previously, Beagles can become lazy, which is why they can lean toward obesity.
 They often become content to simply lie around the house all day and eat whenever they can.
-This is one reason it is recommended that all Beagles undergo some sort obedience training.
+This is one reason it is recommended that all Beagles undergo some sort of obedience training.

 In Summary: The Most Important Thing to Remember is…

 One of the most important things to remember about Beagles is that they were bred as hunting dogs, and they still carry many of the same traits to this day.
-They are hunters and predators, and they tend to be most active at night, when hunting tends to be easier and the temperatures are cooler.
+They are hunters and predators, and they tend to be most active at night when hunting tends to be easier, and the temperatures are cooler.

 While Beagles can be trained to sleep primarily at night, it is not a natural component of their personalities.
-Again, as hunters, their instinct is to hunt at night, and not sleep.
+Again, as hunters, their instinct is to hunt at night and not sleep.
 Another difference from humans is that dogs are unable to sweat.
 Instead, they pant, which makes them better suited to short bursts of activity, not long hunting trips.

 These ideas should serve as an explanation as to why a Beagle sleeps a lot more frequently than a human.
-And they sleep so often because they go through so many sleep stages and only about 10 percent of their sleep cycle is the important REM sleep.
+And they sleep so often because they go through so many sleep stages, and only about 10 percent of their sleep cycle is the important REM sleep.

 That is the stage of sleep during which our body rejuvenates and prepares for the next day, so Beagles seem to require less REM sleep than we do, even though they clearly need more sleep to get that deep restorative level of rest that makes them healthy.

 More than anything, be sure to enjoy the companionship of your Beagle and accept him as a valued member of your family.
-Between your dog, your vet and the medical research available, you will all figure out how much sleep your dog needs to stay healthy.
+Between your dog, your vet, and the medical research available, you will all figure out how much sleep your dog needs to stay healthy.